Kira262/Angular/9-RxJs/README.md

 - Demonstrates RxJS observables, subjects, and operators in Angular.
 - Real-time data streams and UI updates for hands-on learning.
+- Modular examples for experimenting with reactive patterns.

 ---